A Computer-Assisted Proof of the Optimal Density Bound for Pinwheel Covering: Introduction

 \section{Introduction}

 There is a task that must be performed every day, and it needs to be distributed among $k$ agents.
 Each agent $i \in [k] = \{1, \ldots, k\}$ has an associated number $a_i$, called its \emph{period}, and may be assigned the task at most once in any interval of $a_i$ consecutive days.
 Under this constraint, we want to find a schedule that allows the task to be performed indefinitely.
 This problem is known as the \emph{covering version of pinwheel scheduling}, or simply \emph{pinwheel covering} \cite{KKK25,KL25}.
-It was originally introduced as \emph{point patrolling} \cite{KS20}, but we prefer the terminology reflecting a contrast with the \emph{packing} version of pinwheel scheduling (Section~\ref{sec:packing}) \cite{Hol}, in which the constraint is that each agent $i$ must be assigned the task \emph{at least} once in any $a_i$-day interval.
+It was originally introduced as \emph{point patrolling} \cite{KS20}, but here we prefer the terminology reflecting a contrast with the \emph{packing} version of pinwheel scheduling \cite{Hol}, in which the constraint is that each agent $i$ must be assigned the task \emph{at least} once in any $a_i$-day interval.

-Formally, an instance of pinwheel covering is a nonempty array $(a _i) _{i \in [k]}$ of positive integers, which we assume to be arranged in non-decreasing order, and we seek to find a \emph{schedule} $S \colon \Zset \to [k]$ (with $S (t)$ specifying the agent that works on day $t$) satisfying, for all $i \in [k]$, the \emph{frequency condition}: \begin{quote} for each $m \in \Zset$, there is at most one day $t \in [m, m + a _i) \cap \Zset$ such that $S (t) = i$. \end{quote} An instance for which a schedule exists is said to be \emph{covering-schedulable} (or simply \emph{schedulable}).
+Formally, an instance of pinwheel covering is a nonempty array $(a _i) _{i \in [k]}$ of positive integers, which we assume to be arranged in non-decreasing order, and we seek to find a \emph{schedule} $S \colon \Zset \to [k]$ (with $S (t)$ specifying the agent that works on day $t$) satisfying, for all $i \in [k]$, the following \emph{frequency condition}, where $S^{-1}$ denotes the inverse image of $S$: \begin{quote} $\bigl| [m, m + a _i) \cap S ^{-1} (i) \bigr| \leq 1$ for each $m \in \Zset$. \end{quote} An instance for which a schedule exists is said to be \emph{covering-schedulable} (or simply \emph{schedulable}).
 For example, $(2, 2)$, $(2, 4, 8, 8)$, and $(3, 5, 5, 5, 7)$ are schedulable, with a schedule $S$ for the last one given by